YukkuriC/HexParseMod/README.md

   `"wedsaq"`.
 - `/hexParse read`: read handheld focus item's iota, parse into code and show in chat window; the result will be copied when clicked.
+- `/hexParse donate [amount]`: donate custom amount of media to the nature.
+Pay if you feel guilty using this mod ::)
 - `/hexParse share`: (experimental) same as above but broadcasts iota's raw content and click-copy-able parsed code to every player in the server.